biglam/htmlapi-exercise/classnotes/w05/file_uploads_with_carrierwave.md

   gem 'carrierwave'
 ```

-[i]: There *was* a problem with Carrierwave 0.10.0 and Rails 3... so we used `gem 'carrierwave', '0.9.0'` to restrict.
-TODO: check that it's fine now with Rails 4.x

 And whenever you alter the Gemfile, you need to install with Bundle before you can start your server.

 ```